APR → APY

 How to use this calculator

-Enter the nominal APR and select the compounding frequency (daily, monthly, quarterly, etc.).
+Enter the nominal APR and the compounding frequency (12 = monthly, 365 = daily, 4 = quarterly).
 The calculator returns the effective APY.
 Use it when comparing savings account offers, evaluating loan costs, or converting between rate formats on financial statements.

 Advertisement